amidvidy/whitewater/docs/timeout.md

 ### *input*: config

-*Note: This collection must be inserted into once, and only once at bootstrap time.*
+*Note: This collection must be inserted into once, and only once, at bootstrap time.*

 - `min_timeout`: The minimum duration of a timeout.
 - `max_timeout`: The maximum duration of a timeout.